-Probiotics are actually the "good" bacteria — or live cultures — just like those naturally found in your gut.
+Probiotics are the "good" bacteria — or live cultures — just like those naturally found in your gut.
 These active cultures help change or repopulate intestinal bacteria to balance gut flora.
 This functional component may boost immunity and overall health, especially GI health.
-For instance, probiotics have been used for treatment of irritable bowel syndrome.
+For instance, probiotics have been used for management of irritable bowel syndrome symptoms.
 Some strains of these live cultures may help prevent specific allergy symptoms, reduce symptoms of lactose intolerance and more.
 However, effects can vary from person to person.

 Probiotics in Your Diet

 To obtain more probiotics, King recommends enjoying fermented dairy foods including yogurt, kefir products and aged cheeses, which contain live cultures (for example, bifidobacteria and lactobacilli).
-Plus, she suggests some non-dairy foods which also have beneficial cultures, including kimchi, sauerkraut, miso, tempeh and soy beverages.
+Plus, she suggests some non-dairy foods which also have beneficial cultures, including kimchi, sauerkraut, miso, tempeh and cultured non-dairy yogurts.

 What Makes Prebiotics and Probiotics the "Dynamic Duo?"

-Ultimately, prebiotics ("good" bacteria promoters) and probiotics ("good" bacteria) work together synergistically.
+Ultimately, prebiotics, or "good" bacteria promoters, and probiotics, or "good" bacteria, work together synergistically.
 In other words, prebiotics are breakfast, lunch and dinner for probiotics, which restores and can improve GI health.
 Products that combine these together are called synbiotics.
 On the menu, that means enjoying bananas atop yogurt or stir-frying asparagus with tempeh is a win-win.